-A slight temperature decrease has characterised the Arctic since the marked 2016 El Niño peak.
-In contrast, the present (2023-24) El Niño episode is recorded by Arctic temperatures in a less pronounced way.
+A slight temperature decrease characterised the Arctic since the marked 2016 El Niño peak.
+However, the recent (2023-24) El Niño episode is recorded by Arctic temperatures in a less pronounced way.

 In the Antarctic region, temperatures have basically remained stable since the onset of the satellite record in 1979.
 In 2016-17 a small temperature peak visible in the monthly record may be interpreted as the subdued effect of the recent El Niño episode.